ziguilp/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Slide the **VPN** switch ON.

 (Optional feature) You can choose to enable [VPN On Demand](https://developer.apple.com/documentation/networkextension/personal_vpn/vpn_on_demand_rules).
 This is an "always-on" feature that can automatically connect to the VPN while on Wi-Fi.
 To enable, tap the "i" icon on the right of the VPN connection, and enable **Connect On Demand**.

+You can customize VPN On Demand rules to exclude certain Wi-Fi network(s) such as your home network, or to start the VPN connection both on Wi-Fi and cellular.
+See [Guide: Customize IKEv2 VPN On Demand rules for macOS and iOS (supporters)](https://ko-fi.com/post/Guide-Customize-IKEv2-VPN-On-Demand-rules-for-mac-J3J4G5TY3).

 <details>
 <summary>